SHORTLIST

 Day 8 - Sunrise river cruise

-Rising early this morning we take a motorised sampan (a type of hollowed-out can) down the Piphot River toward the Stung Prat tributary.
-Enjoying our packed-breakfasts as the sun rises, we cut the engines and climb into traditional row boats to start our bird watching, with only nature's chorus as our soundtrack.
+Rising early this morning, we take a motorised sampan (a type of hollowed-out can) down the Piphot River toward the Stung Prat tributary.
+Enjoying our packed breakfasts as the sun rises, we cut the engines and climb into traditional row boats to start our bird watching, with only nature's chorus as our soundtrack.
 At this time in the morning there is often mist rolling across the river, further adding to the atmosphere.

 The rest of the afternoon is at leisure, with options to explore the village further, enjoy a short trek in the surrounding jungles or hire bicycles.